Chris Bumstead: Mr. Olympia Classic Physique winning streak (2019–2024)

-Bumstead won his first Mr. Olympia Classic Physique title in 2019, and began a winning streak that has lasted until 2024 with 6 total consecutive wins.
+Bumstead won his first Mr. Olympia Classic Physique title in 2019, sparking a winning streak that lasted until 2024.
+He defended his title from 2020 to 2024, totaling in six total consecutive wins.

 On September 13, 2021, Bumstead signed with RAW Nutrition, a supplement company.
 Since then, Bumstead created his signature series, selling gym supplements such as pre-workouts and protein powders.

-On October 19, 2022, Bumstead and Valliere formally announced they would no longer be working together in order to focus on their own Mr. Olympia shows, as Valliere would also compete in the Open division.
-From 2022 onwards, he was coached by Hany Rambod, a leading bodybuilding coach.
+On October 19, 2022, Bumstead and Valliere formally announced they would no longer be working together as Valliere transitioned to also compete in the Open division.
+Beginning in 2022, he was coached by Hany Rambod, a leading bodybuilding coach.

 In an Instagram reel published on September 6, 2024, Bumstead hinted at a significant announcement to be revealed on September 9.
 On that day, Bumstead posted another reel, revealing that he had become both a part-owner and an athlete for Gymshark.

 Bumstead announced his retirement after winning his 6th Mr. Olympia Classic Division title on October 13, 2024, at the 2024 Mr. Olympia.

 On October 28, 2024, Bumstead announced that he will make his Men's Open Division debut at the 2024 EVLS Prague Pro.
 He emphasized that this was because of his current conditioning from the preceding 2024 Mr. Olympia, calling it “One more run just for fun, giving the people what they want” before stepping into retirement.
 He competed at the 2024 EVLS Prague Pro Finals, where he placed second.
 He confirmed his earlier announced retirement after the event.

 Retirement and legacy

-Following his 2024 Mr. Olympia Classic Physique win, a record sixth, Bumstead stated his intention to retire from the sport.
+Following his record 6th victory at the Mr. Olympia Classic Physique in 2024, Bumstead announced his intention to retire from the sport.

-Bumstead is the most decorated competitor in the Classic Physique division, having won the 2019, 2020, 2021, 2022, 2023, and 2024 competitions―as well as having been the first runner-up for 2017 and 2018.
+Bumstead is the most decorated competitor in the Classic Physique division, with wins from 2019 to 2024 and been the first runner-up for 2017 and 2018.

+Multiple prominent figures in bodybuilding have commented on his physique and impact on the sport.
 Eight-time Mr. Olympia winner Ronnie Coleman stated, "I think Chris Bumstead is the greatest Classic bodybuilder of all-time.
 Absolutely the best physique I’ve ever seen in Classic Physique.
 Gotta be the best physique I’ve ever seen period."

-Bodybuilding judge Terrick El Guindy was quoted stating, "Chris Bumstead has exploded the sport.
+Bodybuilding judge Terrick El Guindy stated, "Chris Bumstead has exploded the sport.
 Chris Bumstead has been a great, great role model for all of us.
 His journey is impeccable and we will remember him just like we remember Arnold Schwarzenegger."

 Personal life

-Bumstead has dated Courtney King, the 2016 Bikini Olympia champion, since 2018.
+Since 2018, Bumstead has been in a relationship with Courtney King, the 2016 Bikini Olympia champion.
 The couple were engaged on September 26, 2022.
-They have a daughter, Bradley, born on April 22, 2024.
+They have two daughters, Bradley, born on April 22, 2024, and Blake, born on January 11, 2026.

-Aside from bodybuilding, Bumstead is known for his openness with controversial topics in the fitness industry, such as steroids.
-He also has his own line of supplements.
-As of 2024, he has over 25 million followers on Instagram and over 4 million subscribers on YouTube as of November 2024.
+Aside from competing, Bumstead is known for his openness with controversial topics in the fitness industry, such as steroids.
+He is also involved in the supplement industry with his own line of products.
+As of 2026, he has over 26 million followers on Instagram and over 4 million subscribers on YouTube.